 If you’re forced to stop taking your medication, the ADHD symptoms that once impacted your mood, focus, and daily functioning can start interfering with your life again.
 Impulsive behaviors can become harder to control and you might start to make risky or rash decisions.

-In this post, Klarity offers tips for finding Adderall during this shortage.
-As it turns out, with some persistence and luck, you may be able to fill your Adderall prescription, even during this shortage.
+In this post, Klarity offers tips for finding Adderall during the Adderall shortage.
+As it turns out, with some persistence and luck, you may be able to fill your Adderall prescription or find a safe and effective Adderall alternative.

-Refilling your Adderall prescription when there’s a shortage can be tricky, so it’s important to plan ahead when possible.
-Let’s explore your options for how to find Adderall during the shortage.
+Refilling your Adderall prescription when there’s an Adderall shortage can be tricky, so it’s important to plan ahead when possible.
+Let’s explore your options for how to find Adderall or effective Adderall alternatives during this Adderall shortage.

 Check Other Pharmacies Around Town